ihatenodejs/aidxnCC/README.md

 Just create a `.env` file with the below variables, run `docker compose -d --build`, and you'll be all set.

-## Contributing

-Any and all contributions are welcome!
-Simply create a pull request and I should have a response to you within a day.

-Please use common sense when contributing :)

 ## Environment Variables

 | Variable             | Description                                                                         |